Secure coding guidelines

 Operating system (OS) users and permissions

-If your code is part of an application that will not be called by other code, security is simple and special coding might not be required.
+If your code is part of an application that won't be called by other code, security is simple and special coding might not be required.
 However, remember that malicious code can call your code.
 While code access security might stop malicious code from accessing resources, such code could still read values of your fields or properties that might contain sensitive information.

 Additionally, if your code accepts user input from the Internet or other unreliable sources, you must be careful about malicious input.

 Typically in this scenario, some useful functionality is implemented in native code that you want to make available to managed code.
 Managed wrappers are easy to write using either platform invoke or COM interop.
 However, if you do this, callers of your wrappers must have unmanaged code rights in order to succeed.
-Under default policy, this means that code downloaded from an intranet or the Internet will not work with the wrappers.
+Under default policy, this means that code downloaded from an intranet or the Internet won't work with the wrappers.